On Cahn-Hilliard-Navier-Stokes equations with Nonhomogeneous Boundary: Preliminaries

 such that

-\end{theorem} \begin{proof} The inequality \eqref{estimate h} can be proved using standard elliptic regularity theory.
-The time derivative of $\u_e$ in \eqref{estimate ht} is understood in a weak sense.
-For details, see \cite{raymond}, \cite[Proposition 2.2]{temam}. \end{proof} By using the lifting function introduced above, system \eqref{equ P} can be rewritten as a system with a homogeneous boundary, which will be used to obtain suitable a priori estimates for the solution via the energy method.
+for all $t \geq 0$ and for some $c$, a positive constant depending on $\Omega, \nu_1.$ \end{theorem} \begin{proof} The inequality \eqref{estimate h} can be proved using standard elliptic regularity theory.
+For instance from \cite[Proposition 2.3]{temam} we have

+for all $t\geq 0$.
+Similarly, we differentiate the equation \eqref{equ1} with respect to $t$ and apply the above inequality for $\partial_t\u_e$.
+Then, taking the essential supremum on the first inequality of \eqref{1}, we prove the theorem.
+For details, see \cite[Proposition 2.3]{temam}. \end{proof} We call a function $\u_e$ defined as above an elliptic lifting.
+Using the lifting function introduced above, system \eqref{equ P} can be rewritten as a system with a homogeneous boundary, which will be used to obtain suitable a priori estimates for the solution via the energy method.
+We give detailed proof in the next section.